kvmanohar22/3DR/README.md

 - [ ] Reduce the number of points for graph optimization
 ### Semi-Direct Visual Odometry
 - [ ] ~~opencv's `calcOpticalFlowPyrLK` doesn't seem to work that good on forward motion camera~~ Compute inliers from vikit seems to be doing it wrong!
 Fix it!
+- [ ] Correspondance point estimation is noisy (probably).
+Currently using optical flow to estimate corresponding points.

 ## Requirements